MandyWade0312/policy-number-challenge-boilerplate/README.md

 # Data Structure:
 - Input: A File
-    - Which needs to be opened
+    - Which needs to be opened, Google "How to open a file Ruby" [How To Read & Write Files in Ruby](https://www.rubyguides.com/2015/05/working-with-files-ruby/)
-    - Needs to be read
+    - Needs to be read, see above Google
     - Need to go through the data to write out an entry (1 policy (made up of 9 numbers), 4 lines long = 27 characters each (first 3 lines has the policy number (s,|_), 4th line is a blank line (all s))
     - Need to loop through the entry & read it, make it into an actual number
 - Output: A Policy Number (int)